This post may contain affiliate links. Please read our disclosure policy.

 Broccoli salad is so forgiving and versatile too!
 You can add in different types of cheese like cheddar or jack, use different nuts like almonds or even pine nuts and sun flower seeds, add in more color from shredded carrots, toss in bacon because why not, or add in diced apple if you’re not feeling the grapes.

 What is broccoli salad?

-Broccoli salad is an easy salad that easily comes together with broccoli florets, red onions, dried cranberries and a few other ingredients.
-Everybody needs a good broccoli salad in their arsenal and mine is the best!
+Broccoli salad is an easy salad that traditionally is made with broccoli of course, raisins, bacon bits, red onion, sun flower seeds and a creamy mayo-based dressing.
+My recipe varies a little bit, but no matter what you toss in, everybody needs a good broccoli salad in their arsenal and mine is the best!
 Promise 😉

 What goes into this healthy broccoli salad?

-Broccoli florets (pro tip: cut them nice and small (bite size) so it’s a nice size to eat!)
+- Broccoli florets: pro tip: cut them nice and small so it’s a nice size to eat!

 Can you make this healthy broccoli salad dairy free?

 Yes, just use a dairy free cheese and a dairy free yogurt for the dressing!
 It’s just as delicious!

 How long does broccoli salad last?